-- Restrictions on Shares.
-Each award made hereunder shall be subject to the requirement that if at any time the Company determines that the listing, registration or qualification of the shares of Common Stock subject to such award upon any securities exchange or under any law, or the consent or approval of any governmental body, or the taking of any other action is necessary or desirable as a condition of, or in connection with, the delivery of shares thereunder, such shares shall not be delivered unless such listing, registration, qualification, consent, approval or other action shall have been effected or obtained, free of any conditions not acceptable to the Company. - Adjustment for Equity Restructuring or Change in Capitalization.
-In the event of any equity restructuring (within the meaning of Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation or any successor or replacement accounting standard) that causes the per share value of shares of Common Stock to change, such as a stock dividend, stock split, spinoff, rights offering or recapitalization through an extraordinary cash dividend, the number and class of securities available under this Plan, the terms of each outstanding Option and SAR (including the number and class of securities subject to each outstanding Option or SAR and the purchase price or base price per share and any applicable Performance Measures), the terms of each outstanding Stock Award (including the number and class of securities subject thereto and any applicable Performance Measures), the terms of each outstanding Performance Unit Award (including the Performance Measures and the number and class of securities subject thereto, if applicable) and the terms of each outstanding Deferred Stock Award (including the number and class of securities subject thereto), shall be appropriately adjusted by the Committee, such adjustments to be made in the case of outstanding Options and SARs in accordance with Section 409A of the Code.
-In the event of any other change in corporate capitalization, including a merger, consolidation, reorganization, or partial or complete liquidation of the Company, such equitable adjustments described in the foregoing sentence may be made as determined to be appropriate and equitable by the Committee to prevent dilution or enlargement of rights of Participants.
+- 6.6 Restrictions on Shares.
+Each award made hereunder shall be subject to the requirement that if at any time the Company determines that the listing, registration or qualification of the shares of Common Stock subject to such award upon any securities exchange or under any law, or the consent or approval of any governmental body, or the taking of any other action is necessary or desirable as a condition of, or in connection with, the delivery of shares thereunder, such shares shall not be delivered unless such listing, registration, qualification, consent, approval or other action shall have been effected or obtained, free of any conditions not acceptable to the Company. - 6.7 Adjustment for Equity Restructuring or Change in Capitalization.
+In the event of any equity restructuring (within the meaning of Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation or any successor or replacement accounting standard) that causes the per share value of shares of Common Stock to change, such as a stock dividend, stock split, spinoff, rights offering or recapitalization through an extraordinary cash dividend, the number and class of securities available under this Plan, the terms of each outstanding Option and SAR (including the number and class of securities subject to each outstanding Option or SAR and the purchase price or base price per share and any applicable Performance Measures), the terms of each outstanding Performance Measures), the terms of each outstanding Performance Unit Award (including the Performance Measures and the number and class of securities subject thereto, if applicable) and the terms of each outstanding Deferred Stock Award (including the number and class of securities subject thereto, if applicable) and the terms of each outstanding Deferred Stock Award (including the number and class of securities subject thereto, if applicable) and the terms of each outstanding Deferred Stock Award (including the number and class of securities subject thereto, is applicable of outstanding Deferred Stock Award (including the retor of any other change in corporate capitalization, including a merger, consolidation, reorganization, or partial or complete liquidation of the Company, such equitable adjustments described in the foregoing sentence may be made as determined to be appropriate and equitable by the Committee to prevent dilution or enlargement of rights of Participants.
 In either case, the decision of the Committee regarding any such adjustment shall be final, binding and conclusive.